cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

 - *T*: system temperature kept constant
 - *E*: the total energy of the system kept constant

-For example, 'NVT' means that the total number of particles, total volume and temperature are kept constant (known as the Canonical Ensemble) and 'NPT' means that the total number of particles, total pressure and temperature are kept constant (a.k.a. the Gibbs ensemble).
+For example, 'NVT' means that the total number of particles, total volume and temperature are kept constant (known as the Canonical Ensemble) and 'NpT' means that the total number of particles, total pressure and temperature are kept constant (a.k.a. the Gibbs ensemble).
 Figure 1 displays physical representations of the different ensembles that are used in thermodynamics.

 .. figure:: images/Tut_3_images/Statistical_Ensembles.png
    :align: center